opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Additional options will only adjust the relevant portions of your template.
   Templates are not validated for correctness, so the user should ensure that they are correct.

+**--vm-hypervisor-parameters**=""
+  Specifies an array of parameters to pass to the hypervisor.

 **--vm-hypervisor-path**=PATH
   Specifies the path to the hypervisor binary that manages the container virtual machine.

-**--vm-hypervisor-parameters**=""
+**--vm-image-path**=PATH
+  Set path to the container virtual machine root image.

+**--vm-kernel-initrd**=""
+  Set path to an initial ramdisk to be used by the container virtual machine.

+**--vm-kernel-parameters**=""
-  Specifies an array of parameters to pass to the hypervisor.
+  Specifies an array of parameters to pass to the kernel.

 **--vm-kernel-path**=PATH
   Set path to the kernel used to boot the container virtual machine.

-**--vm-kernel-parameters**=""
-  Specifies an array of parameters to pass to the kernel.

-**--vm-kernel-initrd**=""
-  Set path to an initial ramdisk to be used by the container virtual machine.

 **--windows-devices**=[]
   Specifies devices that MUST be available in the container.